TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4/Fly_E3_Pro_v3/fly_e3_pro_v3_general.md

 The Fly-E3-Pro-v3 supports PT1000 on the thermistor inputs by using a 2k2 resistor rather than a 4k7.

 {% include important.html content="The Fly-E3-Pro-v3 uses a 2k2 resistor on the thermistor inputs rather than 4k7.
 Please make sure you add R2200 to each M308 in your config" %}

+### Fan Mosfets

+The Fly-E3-Pro-v3 has a unique feature in that the fan mosfets are replaceable.
+Each mosfet (VS3622e) controls two of the fan outputs.
+The orientation that the fan mostfet is plugged into the board doesn't matter.

+{% include image.html file="fly_e3_pro_v3_mosfets.png" alt="Fly-E3-Pro-v3 Fan Mosfets" caption="Fly-E3-Pro-v3 Fan Mosfets" %}

 ### Initial Installation